 - Lazarus Avery (a Yahoo employee)

 Ms. Mayer is President and Chief Executive Officer and a member of the board of directors of Yahoo!
 Inc (“Yahoo”), a digital media company.
 Since joining in 2012, Ms. Mayer has led Yahoo’s focus as a guide to digital information discovery through search, communications, and digital content products.
 Ms. Mayer also helmed Yahoo’s digital advertising strategy across mobile, video, native, and social.
 Under her leadership, Yahoo has grown to serve over 1 billion users worldwide, with over 600 million mobile users.
 Prior to her role at Yahoo, Ms. Mayer spent 13 years at Google Inc. ("Google") where she led various initiatives including Google Search for more than a decade, and other early stage products such as Google Maps, Gmail, and Google News.
 Ms. Mayer holds a bachelor’s degree in symbolic systems and a master’s degree in computer science from Stanford University.
-Ms. Mayer serves on the board of directors for Jawbone, and on the boards of the San Francisco Museum of Modern Art and the San Francisco Ballet.
+Ms. Mayer is a member of the board of directors of WalMart, and a member of the boards of trustees of the San Francisco Museum of Modern Art and the San Francisco Ballet.

 David Filo, a founder of Yahoo and Chief Yahoo, has served as an officer of Yahoo since March 1995, and as a member of our Board since June 2014.
 David also served as a Director of Yahoo from its founding through February 1996.
 David is involved in guiding Yahoo’s vision and in many key aspects of the business at a strategic and operational level, and is a stalwart of the company’s employee culture and morale.
 David co-developed Yahoo in 1994 while working towards his Ph.D. in electrical engineering at Stanford University, and co-founded Yahoo in 1995.